 Table.2.
 Set test groups for determination of phytase activity.

 ③Experimental steps: Set up four groups of experiments, with whether to add sodium phytase solution and whether to add phytase solution as variables.
-When phytase solution or sodium phytase solution is not added, the same amount of ddH2O is used instead.
-In each group of experiments, 15ml of 230mg/L PbCl2 was added to react for 1h, and then the lead content in the reaction system was determined by dithizone colorimetry.
-The specific operation steps are as follows: First, prepare a lead standard series with lead content of 0, 0.5, 1.0, 2.0, 4.0, 6.0, 8.0μg, and measure it in the range of 540nm and pH 8.5-11, and draw a standard curve based on the data.
+When phytase solution or sodium phytase solution is not added, the same amount of ddH<sub>2</sub>O is used instead.
+In each group of experiments, 15ml of 230mg/L PbCl<sub>2</sub> is added to react for 1h, and then the lead content in the reaction system is determined by dithizone colorimetry.
+The specific operation steps are as follows:

+Firstlyt, prepare a lead standard series with lead content of 0, 0.5, 1.0, 2.0, 4.0, 6.0, 8.0μg, and measure it in the range of 540nm and pH 8.5-11, and draw a standard curve based on the data.

-Take 10ml of the reaction solution in a 100ml separatory funnel, add 2ml 20% ammonium citrate, 1ml 20% hydroxylamine hydrochloride, 2d phenol red indicator, adjust the pH to 8.5-9.0 with concentrated ammonia and add 1ml 10% potassium hydride, shake well.
+Secondly, take 10ml of the reaction solution in a 100ml separatory funnel, add 2ml 20% ammonium citrate, 1ml 20% hydroxylamine hydrochloride, 2d phenol red indicator, adjust the pH to 8.5-9.0 with concentrated ammonia and add 1ml 10% potassium hydride and shake.
 Add 10ml of dithizone chloroform application solution, shake and layer, put the chloroform layer into a clean 10ml colorimetric tube, measure the spectrophotometry at 540nm, and find out the corresponding content from the standard curve.

 2.2.3 Expected experimental results